 and was applied, for example, to 2004 Mw6.0 Parkfield, California earthquake (Freed 2007).

 The event times T (g, h, k) can be determined from earthquake catalogs, site logs, automatic detection algorithms, or by visual inspection.
-The postseismic decay times τj are typically estimated separately by maximum likelihood methods, so that estimation of the remaining time series coefficients can be expressed as a linear inverse problem
+The postseismic decay times τj are typically estimated separately by maximum likelihood methods, so that estimation of the remaining time series coefficients can be expressed as a linear inverse problem.

 y=Ax+ε; Eε=0; Dε=σ02Cε (14)